jainilvachhani/NewsOverHEAR/README.md

 Title : NewsOverHEAR

 Idea Abstract : News OverHEAR is powerfully scrapping the web to convey news progressively.
-We also categorised the news for speedier perusing.
-It has features like voice search for processing questions speedier, Play/Stop button to build client collaboration, Email based membership to hold clients, Manual searching if there is any occurrence of inaccessibility of microphone due to noise.
+We also categorised the news for faster access.
+It has features like voice search for processing questions faster, Play/Stop button to build client collaboration, Email based membership to hold clients, Manual searching if there is any occurrence of inaccessibility of microphone due to noise.

 Technology Stack
 - HTML5